 Check out their profiles, reviews, and the way they carry themselves.

-In addition, I would avoid useless jobs like the plague.
+In addition, we would avoid jobs that seem to good to be true like the plague.

-I am aware that nobody can naturally generate an endless amount of website traffic, YouTube views, subscribers, etc. In general, avoid paying anyone for dubious services.
+For example, we know that nobody can naturally generate an endless amount of website traffic, YouTube views, subscribers, etc. In general, avoid paying anyone for dubious services.
+Or if you do, be aware that your end result is going to be suspicious.

-Because there are so many skilled content creators on Fiverr, invest in quality content.
+Because there are so many skilled content creators on Fiverr, we would suggest that invest in quality content and / or jobs.

 Tips For Sellers